signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/factor-analysis/factor-analysis-intro.md

 * Create a logistic regression predictive model of gender in terms of the 50 questions, then in terms of the 5 factors derived from them.
 Compare the coefficients of the two models.
 You can use regular [`glm()`](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/glm.html) because there are sufficently many data points compared to variables that the effect of regularization will be relatively minor.

-* By focusing on the 10 questions corresponding to a trait, for each trait, can you replicate the subfactors of the Big 5 personality inventory traits given in [The Items in the Big Five Aspects Scales](http://ipip.ori.org/BFASKeys.htm)?
-See also the original paper [Between Facets and Domains: 10 Aspects of the Big Five](http://jordanbpeterson.com/Psy230H/docs/2014/15DeYoung.pdf)?
+* For each of the five traits, consider only its 10 corresponding questions.
+Can you replicate the subfactors of the Big 5 personality inventory traits given in [The Items in the Big Five Aspects Scales](http://ipip.ori.org/BFASKeys.htm)?[^facets]

+[^facets]: See also the original paper [Between Facets and Domains: 10 Aspects of the Big Five](http://jordanbpeterson.com/Psy230H/docs/2014/15DeYoung.pdf).